Industry Structure and Development

 Outlook

-There is a renewed thrust of indigenous manufacturing especially in Defense.
-The Company, being one of the first organized players in defense space, will explore new opportunities in the area under Atmanirbhar Bharat Scheme.
+There is a renewed thrust of indigenous manufacturing especially in Defence.
+The Company, being one of the first organized players in defence space, will explore new opportunities in the area under Atmanirbhar Bharat Scheme.

-The delayed lease rentals from the major customer and the resultant outstanding amount may affect the upkeep of the infrastructure.
+Possible delayed lease rentals from the major customer and the resultant outstanding amount may affect the upkeep of the infrastructure.
+Our approach to risk management is well entrenched in our Management System which is monitored internally and externally by well qualified personnel and third party agencies.

 Internal Control Systems